 - The attire (apparel) and grooming of all students should be neat, clean and safe. - Students have the responsibility to avoid apparel that causes a distraction or disruption, interrupting school decorum and adversely affecting the educational process.
 Students must also avoid apparel that is offensive, represents a risk, or threatens student safety. - Printed apparel is acceptable only if it is in good taste.
-Any apparel displaying profanity, suggestive slogans, pictures or graphics, or promoting substances illegal for consumption by a minor, will not be allowed. - o For example, shirts that say "I Love Hot Moms", etc. are not allowed at school. - Clothes that are mutilated or immodest are not appropriate school wear. - Dresses, shorts, skirts, shirts, and blouses should be modest in length (mid thigh) and not revealing... - Tops/shirts must come to the waistline of the pants/shorts/skirts (bottoms). - If any part of your stomach is not covered you are in violation of the dress code. - o Spaghetti straps are in violation of the dress code. - o Low cut tops that are revealing and expose the chest are in violation of the dress code. - o If your undergarments are exposed that is a violation of the dress code. - o The policy and expectation is the same, whether the student is standing or sitting. - o Students who wear revealing clothing underneath a sweatshirt/hoodie can do so providing it stays on and zipped up.
+Any apparel displaying profanity, suggestive slogans, pictures or graphics, or promoting substances illegal for consumption by a minor, will not be allowed. - o For example, shirts that say "I Love Hot Moms", etc. are not allowed at school. - Clothes that are mutilated or immodest are not appropriate school wear. - Dresses, shorts, skirts, shirts, and blouses should be modest in length (mid thigh) and not revealing.. - o Tops/shirts must come to the waistline of the pants/shorts/skirts (bottoms). - If any part of your stomach is not covered you are in violation of the dress code. - o Spaghetti straps are in violation of the dress code. - o Low cut tops that are revealing and expose the chest are in violation of the dress code. - o If your undergarments are exposed that is a violation of the dress code. - o The policy and expectation is the same, whether the student is standing or sitting. - Students who wear revealing clothing underneath a sweatshirt/hoodie can do so providing it stays on and zipped up.
 If a student unzips their sweatshirt/hoodie they are in violation of the dress code.
-If they get too hot wearing a hoodie all day then they need to wear school appropriate clothing underneath. - Hats are not to be worn in school buildings during regular school hours. - o This includes beanies, hoods, and anything else that covers the head. - Any apparel approved for school wear should be worn in accompaniment with appropriate undergarments. - Footwear must be worn and should be safe and hygienic.
-Shoes, boots and sandals are considered suitable footwear. - Clothing attachments or accessories which could be considered weapons are not allowed. - Students have a responsibility to cooperate fully with clothing standards required for special classes (such as shop, home economics, laboratories, physical education) and special school activities. - Students have the responsibility to avoid grooming that causes a distraction or disruption, interrupting school decorum and adversely affecting the educational process. - Students must also avoid grooming that is offensive, represents a risk, or threatens student safety.
-(Extremes in body piercings, hair styles and hair colors may be considered a distraction or disruption). - Gang behavior, apparel or grooming is not appropriate at school.
+If they get too hot wearing a hoodie all day then they need to wear school appropriate clothing underneath. - Hoodies are not to be worn over the head while in school buildings during regular school hours. - Headwear must not cover the ears.
+Bandanas and costume type headwear are not allowed. - Any apparel approved for school wear should be worn in accompaniment with appropriate undergarments. - Footwear must be worn and should be safe and hygienic.
+Shoes, boots and sandals are considered suitable footwear. - Clothing attachments or accessories which could be considered weapons are not allowed. - Students have a responsibility to cooperate fully with clothing standards required for special classes (such as shop, home economics, laboratories, physical education) and special school activities. - Students have the responsibility to avoid grooming that causes a distraction or disruption, interrupting school decorum and adversely affecting the educational process. - Students must also avoid grooming that is offensive, represents a risk, or threatens student safety. - Gang behavior, apparel or grooming is not appropriate at school.
 (Reference Safe Schools Policy 2110) - As gang grooming styles and clothing continually evolve and change, the following prohibited items that have commonly denoted gang membership or affiliation are only representative of prohibited clothing. - Additional grooming styles and apparel may be considered gang-affiliated, as identified in consultation with school officials and law enforcement authorities.
 Bandannas or any article of clothing or accessory bearing gang symbols, names, initials, insignia, or style of dress that indicates gang affiliation will not be allowed.